People

 Dr. Heather Cooke

 With 20 years’ experience in the field of dementia care – in a front-line, volunteer and research capacity – my career path has been greatly influenced by my desire to make a difference in the lives of persons with dementia, their family members, and their caregivers.
-I hold a PhD in Interdisciplinary Studies from UVIC; my doctoral research, which was funded by SSHRC and the Alzheimer Society of Canada, examined the experiences of staff and re
+I hold a PhD in Interdisciplinary Studies from UVIC; my doctoral research, which was funded by SSHRC and the Alzheimer Society of Canada, examined the experiences of staff and residents in dementia care settings.
+My research interests include the subjective experiences of staff and residents in long-term care, aging and the built environment, and personhood and dementia

 Erin Baird

-Erin was a part of the Mental Health Research Canada (MHRC) project.
+Erin is a research coordinator working on the Mental Health Research Canada (MHRC) project.
 She has a master’s degree in Environmental Studies for York University.
-Her research focuses on the social and environmental harms of Canadian extractive industries, and uses creative visual
+Her research focuses on the social and environmental harms of Canadian extractive industries, and uses creative visual methods to engage wide audiences in pursuit of a world beyond extractivism

 Scott Ramsay